namoklom/data-arch-redesign/README.md

 ### 2. Strengths & Areas for Improvement
 Detailed PDF reports analyzing the maturity and limitations of each company’s data architecture, including suggestions for consolidation and enhancement.

-### 3. FutureMart ER Diagram & Schema
+### 3. FutureMart Database Schema
-A normalized relational schema and ER diagram representing the unified data model, suitable for operational and analytical workloads.
+A normalized relational schema representing the unified data model, suitable for operational and analytical workloads.

 ### 4. Data Model Conversion
 Strategies and examples for converting between RDBMS and NoSQL models, ensuring flexibility and adaptability across technology stacks.